ethereum-alarm-clock/ethereum-alarm-clock/docs/architecture.rst

 execute transaction requests to be able to query which requests are scheduled next as well as other common needs.

-This database tracks requests based on the address that submits them.
-This allows the :class:`RequestTracker` to be un-permissioned allowing any address to report scheduled transactions and to have them stored in their own personal index.
+The :class:`RequestTracker` database indexes requests based on the address that submits them.
+Therefore, the :class:`RequestTracker` is un-permissioned and allows any address to report scheduled transactions and to have them stored in their own personal index.
 The address which submits the transaction request is referred to as the *scheduler address*.

-This also enables those executing transaction requests to choose which *scheduler addresses* they wish to execute transactions for.
+The flexibility of the RequestTracker storage enables those executing transaction requests to choose which *scheduler addresses* they wish to watch for upcoming transactions.

 .. class:: RequestFactory